singhmankrit/polymer-monte-carlo/README.md

-# Project 2: Monte Carlo simulation of polymers
+# Monte Carlo simulation of polymers